 Each customer type should be treated appropriately for maximum customer satisfaction.

-A good marketing strategy will encompass ascension of your prospects and customers through each of the ideal stages, as well as strategies and scenarios for the instances when customers are not in an ideal stage, and will detail how you plan to move them to the appropriate stage.
+A good comprehensive marketing strategy will move each of your prospects and customers through each of the ideal stages, as well as encompassing strategies and scenarios for the instances when customers are not in an ideal stage, and will detail how you plan to move them to the appropriate stage.